 Your best bet is to stick with a supplement formulated with species and strains specifically.

-Omni-Biotic Balance is a probiotic that combines six strains of beneficial bacteria specifically shown to increase frequency of bowel movements and improve stool consistency while leaving out fillers that can exacerbate digestive distress.
+Omni-Biotic Balance is a probiotic supplement that combines six strains of beneficial bacteria specifically shown to increase the frequency of bowel movements and improve stool consistency while leaving out fillers that can exacerbate digestive distress.

 What is the Best Probiotic for Regularity?